SkyTradeLinks/SkyRadar-server-v2/README.md

 ### HTTP Endpoint (`/remoteIdentifier`)

-- This endpoint is used to insert drone remote data into a PostgreSQL database.
+- This endpoint is used to insert drone remote data into a PostgreSQL/composeDB database.
 It accepts JSON payloads representing drone data and is primarily designed for storing historical drone information.
 -  Remote_ID Data Structure:
 -  [remote_ID.json](https://github.com/SkyTradeLinks/SkyRadar-server-v2/files/15483650/remote_ID.json)